Market volatility and market inflation can destroy investment value. Here’s how investors can account for both in their long-term portfolio strategy.

-A spike higher in volatility can indeed be spooky, and investors need to prepare for such events.
+A spike higher in market volatility can indeed be spooky, and investors need to prepare for such events.
 But you know what’s really scary?
-Inflation can chew away long-term value and returns in a portfolio that’s too “safe” or overweighted in stable but low-yielding assets that can’t keep up with inflation, even a modestly higher rate of inflation.
+Market inflation can chew away long-term value and returns in a portfolio that’s too “safe” or overweighted in stable but low-yielding assets that can’t keep up with inflation, even a modestly higher rate of inflation.

-It’s understandable for long-term investors to seek ways to protect against market turmoil and greater volatility through safe-haven assets such as Treasuries, according to Viraj Desai, senior manager, Portfolio Construction, at TD Ameritrade Investment Management, LLC.
-But it’s also important to consider the potential implications of higher inflation as the economy rebounds from the COVID-19 pandemic.
+It’s understandable for long-term investors to seek ways to protect against market turmoil and greater volatility through safe-haven assets such as Treasuries, according to Viraj Desai, Director, Portfolio Manager at TD Ameritrade Investment Management, LLC.
+But it’s also important to consider the potential implications of higher inflation in the wake of COVID-19 driven supply shortages and geopolitical conflict

-“Lately, it seems portfolio diversification is acting in ways that typically get less attention.
-Equities are ‘working’ as the stock market climbs, but bonds are not, given prospects for an inflation uptick,” Desai explained.
+“Lately, it seems portfolio diversification is not providing much benefit.
+Equities are selling off as are bonds given elevated inflation and slowing global growth,” Desai explained.
 “But a sound diversification strategy should be reviewed regularly and factor in changing market and economic dynamics, especially considering what’s happened over the past year.”

 What can investors do?
-Well, asset allocation and diversification can not eliminate the risk of experiencing investment losses.
+Well, asset allocation and diversification cannot eliminate the risk of experiencing investment losses.
 And there’s no such thing as a portfolio strategy that’s 100% inflation-proof and 100% volatility-proof.
-But investors can consider a few steps that attempt to balance efforts to gird against both inflation and volatility.
+But investors can consider a few steps that attempt to balance efforts to gird against both market inflation and market volatility.
 Here are four ideas to consider.

-Concerns over higher inflation have escalated as the economy’s recovery spurs demand for goods and services and sparks rallies in prices for crude oil, copper, and other commodities.
-In May 2021 the U.S. Consumer Price Index (CPI), a widely followed inflation benchmark, surged higher than expected, 5% from the same month in 2020, and was the largest year-over-year increase since 2008.
+Concerns over higher inflation have escalated as the U.S. Consumer Price Index (CPI) reached levels not seen since the early 1980s.
+In April 2022, the U.S. Consumer Price Index (CPI), a widely followed inflation benchmark, surged higher than expected, 8.3% from the same month in 2021, and near its highest level in more than 40 years.

 “Headline” numbers like that might raise eyebrows, especially considering how we’ve become accustomed to inflation in the 1% to 2% range for years.
 But that’s not necessarily a good reason to unload all your bonds.

-“Depending on your risk-tolerance, bonds might be in your portfolio prescriptively because your tolerance for risk is very low,” Desai said.
-“And remember, while equities have rallied, they still carry a lot of risk relative to bonds.”
+“Depending on your risk tolerance, bonds might be in your portfolio prescriptively because your tolerance for risk is very low,” Desai said.
+“And remember, while equities over the long term have outperformed, they still carry a lot of risk relative to bonds, which can be observed in today’s market.”

 One possible solution: “You could reduce the ‘duration’ of your portfolio by moving from long-term bonds to short-term bonds,” Desai suggested.
 “By doing so, you still have an anchor against volatility, but you’re not exposed to the more pronounced rise and fall of interest rates that are experienced on the longer end of the yield curve.”

 That being said, there are other debt vehicles or “credits” that can provide similar stability and a buffer against rising inflation.
-Such assets can “give you a little bit more of a lift from a coupon perspective and, in many cases, can help you incrementally to ‘clip’ a coupon at or above the rate of inflation,” Desai said.
+Such assets can “give you a little bit more of a lift from a coupon perspective and incrementally closer to the rate of inflation,” Desai said.

 In another example, Treasury Inflation-Protected Securities (TIPS) are a special type of Treasury bond indexed to inflation, meaning its principal amount is adjusted higher by the inflation rate each year.
 This offers some built-in protection from inflation.
 In theory, this means the purchasing power of the income received from a TIPS investment is largely protected against inflation.
 But if interest rates rise in a low- or no-inflation environment, the TIPS’ price could decline.